IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

 # Procedure

 	1. On the collector, navigate to Setup > Tools and Views > Configure Universal Connector
-	2. First Enable the Universal Guardium connector, if it is Disabled already.
+	2. First Enable the Universal Guardium connector, if it is Disabled already
 	3. Click the [Upload File] button
 	4. Select the downloaded file "dynamodb-offline-plugins-7.5.2.zip"
 	5. Click [Upload/install]
 	6. Click [OK] on the upload confirmation
-	7. Click the Plus sign to open the Connector Configuration dialog box.
+	7. Click the Plus sign to open the Connector Configuration dialog box
 	8. Type a name in the Connector name field.
-	9. Update the input section to add the details from dynamodbCloudwatch.conf file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
+	9. Update the input section to add the details from dynamodbCloudwatch.conf file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end
-	10. Update the filter section to add the details from dynamodbCloudwatch.conf file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
+	10. Update the filter section to add the details from dynamodbCloudwatch.conf file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end
 	11. "type" field should match in input and filter configuration section.
 This field should be unique for every individual connector added.
 	12. Click Save.
 Guardium validates the new connector, and enables the universal connector if it was disabled.
-After it is validated, it appears in the Configure Universal Connector page.
+After it is validated, it appears in the Configure Universal Connector page

 ## Limitations